Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/alpha_violin.png
     :width: 90%

-    Violin plot showing the repartition of power law exponent with the concentration of capping protein.
+    Right : Violin plot showing the repartition of power law exponent with the concentration of Capping Protein.
+Left distribution of power law exponent :math:`\alpha` regardless of the concentration in Capping Protein.
+Value of exponent lies close to `-1`.

-Due to the scale invariance of the inverse power law we find above we, all the approach phases data can be rescaled into a single master-curve.
+Due to the scale invariance of the inverse power law found above,  all the approach phases data can be rescaled into a single master-curve.
 This is done by dividing the force by the maximum force :math:`F_{max}` reached during the approach and rescaling the distance by the minimum approach distance from which